mikecancode/original-hexagonal-rooms/readme.txt

 friendlydragon.rb is now complete, including a rigorous testing of every branch of the "adventure".

+battleships.rb is in the beginning stages.
+I did some early refactoring which is included in the file battleship_refactor_museum.txt just for posterity's sake.

 I also discovered a few kinks in the overall engine/hubroom/puzzleroom structure that I ironed out; the solutions work, though I think they will need refactoring.

 So the most recent updates are as follows:

+(4/25/14)

+- Began battleships.rb standalone and saved the early refactoring.

 (4/24/14)
 - Tested friendlydragon.rb and made the appropriate fixes